-Burt Hopkins’s (Università Ca' Foscari Venezia, Department of Philosophy and Cultural Heritage) main research interest is the philosophical foundation of the transformation of knowledge that began in the 16th century with the philosophical advent of modernity.
+Burt Hopkins, professor of Philosophy, Seattle University.
+His main research interest is the philosophical foundation of the transformation of knowledge that began in the 16th century with the philosophical advent of modernity.
 He has written three books, most recently The Origin of the Logic of Symbolic Mathematics: Jacob Klein and Edmund Husserl (2011) and The Philosophy of Husserl (2010), and edited two others.
 He has published over sixty articles and given over 100 lectures on contemporary European philosophy (especially the phenomenology of Edmund Husserl, Martin Heidegger, and Jacob Klein), Plato, early modern philosophy, and philosophy and depth psychology.
 He is founding co-editor of The New Yearbook for Phenomenology and Phenomenological Philosophy.
 Hopkins’s current research continues the tradition of transcendental phenomenology and is focused on the critique of symbolic reason.

 Husserl and Jacob Klein on Symbolic Cognition